Finesse/web-fonts-repository/README.md

 ];
 ```

-The `fonts` array keys are the fonts names.
+The `fonts` array keys are the font families names.
 The `styles` arrays keys are the styles names.
 The numbers in the style names are the font weights, `i` stands for italic.

 The font file paths are given relative to the `public/fonts` directory.